Your Step-By-Step Guide to Starting a Represent.Us Chapter and Passing Local Anti-Corruption Resolutions

-Ready to get involved in the fight against corruption and start a local Represent.Us chapter?
-Below are the steps to take in order to launch a Represent.Us chapter and pass an Anti-Corruption Resolution in your community.
+Ready to join the fight against corruption by starting a local Represent.Us chapter?
+Here are the steps to take to launch your Represent.Us chapter and pass an Anti-Corruption Resolution in your community.

 4. Host your Resolution Kick-off Meeting

-After you complete a petitioning event with your founding chapter members, the next step is to hold your public resolution kick-off meeting.
+After your meet and greet with your leadership team, the next step is to hold your public resolution kick-off meeting.
 Make sure you tell Represent.Us HQ at least 2 weeks in advance so that we can provide you with a press release template and a list of local supporters who you can invite to the meeting.

 5. Attend our monthly Skills Trainings